alessandrosp/shingiron/docs/_places/ben_fiddich.md

     content: "Style-wise, with its interiors resembling those of an apothecary, Ben Fiddich is as evokative as any bar can be.
 Unfortunately, its cocktails did not quite lived to the hype.
 Old fashioned: unbalanced.
 Pear-based cocktail: too weak.
 Final score: good but no great."
     when: 2021-11-09
     verdict: 3
-  - author:
+  - author: Lorenzo
-    content:
+    content: "The door opened into a fantasy world: deers stare at you from the walls, rabbits step through windows, bramble obscures fellow adventurers.
+We sat next to Cloud, Tifa and Barrett, and ordered some Megalixirs.
+Sadly all we got were potions."
-    when:
+    when: 2021-11-09
-    verdict:
+    verdict: 3
 ---